Chartered College of Teaching governance

 Dr Natasha Crellin FCCT

-Dr Crellin has been a primary teacher for 27 years, and has worked in a variety of teaching and senior roles, including Headteacher of two large primary schools.
+Dr Crellin has been a primary teacher for 27 years, and has worked in a variety of teaching and senior roles, including Headteacher of three primary schools.
 She has a specialism in early years and holds a PhD on the working experiences of early years practitioners in private and not-for-profit settings.
 Dr Crellin has articles published in Impact, and is due to have a book on early years pedagogy published in 2024.
-Dr Crellin is currently working as a Schools Standards and Effectiveness Partner in Bracknell Forest Council.

 Treasurer